sorry-cypress/cy2/README.md

 `cy2` integrates [cypress](https://www.npmjs.com/package/cypress) with alternative orchestration services like Sorry Cypress or Currents.

 ---

+**Dec 2023 Update**

+If you are seeing `Error: certificate has expired`, please upgrade to version 4.0.4+.

-*March 2023 Update*
+**March 2023 Update**

 ⭐️ Cypress 12.6.0+ users, please use https://github.com/currents-dev/cypress-cloud if you are seeing `Cypress does not support recording test results to this third party service` error ⭐️

 ---